Return to David Crawford's home page

 "[The First World War hospitals] eventually reached the following in number; 16 general, 10 stationary, 7 special, and 8 convalescent hospitals.
 Some of the stationary and convalescent hospitals were eventually converted into general hospitals."
 (From: Official History of the Canadian Forces in the Great War: The Medical Services, by Sir Andrew McPhail, 1925.)
 There is a very useful listing of them HERE.

 In 2012 LAC published an online Guide to Sources Relating to Units of the Canadian Expeditionary Force: Canadian Army Medical Corps.
 It is available HERE.
+There is a another useful list of hospitals etc and their various locations HERE.

 You can search for possible library locations of the books you are interested in through OCLC's WorldCat but should note that not all libraries list their holdings in WorldCat!